interactivedatacomics/interactivedatacomics.github.io/documentation.md

 }
 ```
 ### Load layout
-This operation can load a new layout and remove anything else ``"after"`` a specific panel by clicking an pointed ``"element"``.
-It works like an navigating founction in a website.
+This operation can load a new layout and remove anything else ``"after"`` a specific panel by clicking the ``"element"``.
+It works similar to an navigating founction in a website.
 For example, the creator can lead the audience to different versions (e.g., length style or content) of the story by using a global navigation manue on the top of the comic.
 #### Code example
 ```json
 {